aadityachapagain/aadityachapagain.github.io/content/articles/ASR_0.md

 ```
 ## Filter Banks

 The final step to computing filter banks is applying triangular filters, typically 40 filters, nfilt = 40 on a Mel-scale to the power spectrum to extract frequency bands.
 The Mel-Scale aims to mimic the non-linear human ear perception of sound, by being more discriminative at lower frequenceis and less discriminative at higher frequencies.
-We can convert between Hertz ($ f $) and Mel ( $ m $) using the following equations:
+We can convert between Hertz ($f$) and Mel ( $m$) using the following equations:
 $$ \Large m = 2595 \log_{10} (1 + \frac{f}{700}) \approx  1125 \ln (1 + \frac{f}{700} )  $$

 $$ \Large f = 700 ( 10^{ \frac{m}{2595} } -1)$$